 ACL injuries ended athletes’ careers before the 1980s.
 Orthopedic surgeons put them in leg casts and let the knee get stiff.
 As you can probably imagine, trying to play any sport would be hard with a stiff knee.

-Fast forward to today, and we expect athletes and active people to return to their same level of performance after ACL reconstruction surgery.
+Fast forward to today, and we expect athletes and active people to return to their same level of performance after ACL surgery.
 What changed?

 In my book, That’s Gotta Hurt: The Injuries That Changed Sports Forever, I discuss the ACL injury of New York Knicks star Bernard King.
 He is widely considered to be the first elite athlete to return to play at the same level after ACL surgery.